ihavenonickname/Probabilistic-Matrix-Inspection/README.md

 # Probabilistic Matrix Inspection

-A Python implementention for the proposed algorithm in the article **Probabilistic Matrix Inspection and Group Scheduling**.
+A Python implementention for the proposed algorithm in the paper **Probabilistic Matrix Inspection and Group Scheduling**.

 ## Usage